xability/maidr/README.md

  * ⠉ represents the 75% to 100%

 This tactile encoding allows users to easily differentiate between the various value ranges in the barplot, facilitating their understanding of the data distribution and its underlying trends.
+### Heatmap

+In the Braille representation of a heatmap, values are depicted based on their relative magnitude within the chart, much like the approach used for barplots and scatterplots.
+Low values are denoted by Braille characters with dots only along the bottom, high values are represented by characters filled with dots, and blank or null values are indicated by empty spaces.
+With three height levels of Braille, the encoding is as follows:

+ * ⠤ represents values from 0% to 33%
+ * ⠒ represents values from 33% to 66%
+ * ⠉ represents values from 66% to 100%
+ * "⠀" (braille space) represents null or empty values
+ * "⢳" represents a row seperator
 ### Boxplot

 The Braille representation of a boxplot employs Braille characters that visually resemble the corresponding sections of the boxplot.
 The size of each section is denoted by the number of Braille characters used.
 The sections are encoded as follows:

- * ⠂ represents outlier(s)
+ * ⠂ represents lower outlier and upper outlier(s)
- * ⠒ represents the minimum or maximum whiskers
+ * ⠒ represents the left or right whiskers
- * ⠿ represents the first or third quartiles
+ * ⠿ represents the second or third quartiles
  * ⠇ represents the 50% midpoint (median)
  * blank spaces represent empty spaces